Hunterszone/MyWebProjects/Apps4Web/ParkingSystem/README.md

 # How to use:

 ## With H2 in-memory DB:
 Run the applcation from within your preffered IDE.
-On startup a DB table, called RESPONSES, is created.
+On startup a DB table, called PARKING_LEVEL, is created.
 Yon can access it under **http://localhost:8888/h2-console**

 ## If no DB is configured and/or you dont have an IDE:
 Just double-click the pre-built JAR artifact, that is on top level inside the app dir.
 Then access Localhost on port **8888** with the endpoints, provided inside the controllers (if you want to address another port, do it within the **application.properties** under the **resources** folder)